SesamePaste233/StarfieldMeshConverter/README.md

 # MeshConverter
 A blender plugin that exports models, morph, geometry and physics data for Starfield in a single click.
+This plugin is designed to work with blender version 3.5 or 3.6, imcompatible with blender 4.0+.

 ## Discord Community
 https://discord.gg/dUuUcJ6G8t (with temporary access)